twilio-labs/serverless-toolkit/packages/serverless-twilio-runtime/Readme.md

   environment: ${env:TWILIO_RUNTIME_ENV, 'dev'}

   # Environment variables passed to your functions
-  # available in the Twilio runtim via `context` function parameter
+  # available in the Twilio runtime via `context` function parameter
   environmentVars:
     MY_MESSAGE: 'This is cool stuff'